Don Juan DeMercado: Synopsis

 The story is about a plain-looking vegetable market worker Gung Yan-tung (Wong Cho-lam) who mysteriously turn into the most popular cantopop star Gan Lik-shun (Bosco Wong) after he eats chocolate.

 While Gun Lik-shun is in "singer mode", he is by far the best selling celebrity in Hong Kong.
 The problem is that when the chocolate effect wears off, Gung Yan-tung becomes a regular person again.
 He soon develops a relationship with Tse On-fei (Kate Tsui), who has no idea of his real identity.

 Production note

-The character played by Bosco Wong, Gan Lik-Shun is a spoof of Eason Chan's Chinese name "Chan Yik-seon" (陳奕迅), while Wong Cho Lam's role, Lik-Shun's original form's name, Gung Yan Tung, is a spoof of Gillian Chung's Chinese name "Zhong Yan-Tung" (鍾欣桐).
+The character played by Bosco Wong, Gan Lik-Shun is a spoof of Eason Chan's Chinese name "Chan Yik-seon" (陳奕迅), while Wong Cho Lam's role, Lik-Shun's original form's name, Gung Yan Tung, is a spoof of Gillian Chung's Chinese name "Zhong Yan-Tung" (鍾欣潼).
 The character played by Kate Tsui, Tse On-fei is a spoof of Kay Tse's Chinese name Tse On-kei (謝安琪).